Nixon Watches Review

 Locally made Nixon watches, such as “The Ivy,” may retail for more than $1,000.

-#4.
-Most Nixon watches feature a heavy design.
+- Most Nixon watches feature a heavy design.
 This is because of the stainless steel that is incorporated into the watch, along with the chunkier case that many designs tend to have.
-It’s a definite benefit for those who love wearing a heavy wrist watch, and the plating which is on many of the designs does not wear off easily.
+It’s a definite benefit for those who love wearing a heavy wristwatch, and the plating, which is on many of the designs does not wear off easily.

-#1.
-Many of the top designs are for left-handed wearers.
-Many of the designs offered by Nixon have timepieces which feature a watch crown on the left.
-For some of their bulkier designs, this is done to avoid leaving a painful gouge in the back of your hand.
+- Many of the top designs are for left-handed wearers.
+Many of the designs offered by Nixon have timepieces that feature a watch crown on the left.
+For some of their bulkier designs, this is done to avoid leaving a painful gougein the back of your hand.
 On their smaller designs, this may be seen as an inconvenience.

-#2.
-There are multiple ways to void your warranty.
-The most common mistake is to push the buttons of a Nixon watch while under water.
+- There are multiple ways to void your warranty.
+The most common mistake is to push the buttons of a Nixon watch while underwater.
 Although these watches are rated to be water-resistant, they aren’t rated for that kind of water interaction.

 Nixon watches are comfortable.
 They are affordable.
 And they offer you a stylish way to embrace the smartwatch trends if you wish with their Mission collection.
 Or, if you prefer, you can stick to the analog or digital watches that you’ve always loved.